gberaudo/olwind/blog.md

 OpenLayers is a popular JS library used to display advanced maps in the browser.
 It relies on the canvas API to render both image and vector data.
 I wanted to have a stab at implementing some particles and gradient layers.
 This opportunity came last summer when I received a "Camptocamp grant" to make it a reality; I would like to thank my colleagues who voted enthusiastically for my proposition.

-Here is a short video of the results:
+Here is a short video of the results (data from [Meteotest](https://meteotest.ch/wetter/wind), thanks to them!):

 ![Video of the results](https://github.com/gberaudo/olwind/blob/master/video.gif)